 9. Day Nine – To Kabuk (4561m) – (Approx 5 hour trek)

-The day’s trek begins along the southern bank of river following a shallow stream where we cross at Sangma and up moraines to reach its terminal to reach Tsho Rolpa where we camp for the night in Kabuk.
+The day’s trek begins along the southern bank of the river, following a shallow stream where we cross at Sangma and up moraines to reach its terminal, where we camp for the night in Kabuk.
 Tsoboje (6,689m) and Dragker-Go (6,793m) are visible from the camp.

 10. Day Ten – To Noisy Camp (4980m) – (Approx 6 hour trek)

 Hiking the northern side of the moraine, and continuing further along its right side with frequent overhanging rocks, we trek above the glacier on the rocky surface of it.
 Below will be the Dromlambau glacier.
-Further around this section is the danger of rock falls.
+Further around this section, there is the danger of rock falls.
 Getting to the middle of the glacier is the safest.
-Walking further for an hour or so we get to Noisy Camp, a misnomer in name as no drunken brawls happen here but from the constant noisy though the night of breaking ice and falling rocks reaching the camp site.
+Walking further for an hour or so, we get to Noisy Camp, a misnomer in name as no drunken brawls happen here, but from the constant noise through the night of breaking ice and falling rocks reaching the camp site.

 11. Day Eleven – To Tesi Lapcha Camp (5400m) – (Approx 4 hour trek)

-Hiking further from noisy camp further up the moraine traversing both side and hop skipping exposed rocks for a couple of hours, we get to Tesi Lapcha Camp.
+Hiking further from the noisy camp further up the moraine, traversing both sides and hop-skipping exposed rocks for a couple of hours, we get to Tesi Lapcha Camp.
 We camp here for the night.

 12. Day Twelve – To Parchamo High Camp (5700m) – (Approx 4 hour trek)

-Hiking further up the moraine up east, we get to the vintage of the summit of the Island Peak of Parchamo or to continue onto Ngole.
-This Parchamo High Camp gives a 360 degree view of the Rolwaling valley to the west and the entrance to the Khumbu region to the east.
+Hiking further up the moraine up east, we get to the vintage of the summit of the Island Peak of Parchamo or continue onto Ngole.
+This Parchamo High Camp gives a 360-degree view of the Rolwaling valley to the west and the entrance to the Khumbu region to the east.
 We set camp for the night.

 13. Day Thirteen – Rest at Parchamo High Camp

-To will be a day rest with trail attempts to the summit of Parchamo the island peak and to get used to the high altitude we are in.
+There will be a day of rest with trail attempts to the summit of Parchamo, the island peak, and to get used to the high altitude we are at.

 14. Day Fourteen – Summit to Parchamo Peak(6187 m) – (Approx 6 hour climb and return)

-Today we try to conquer the island peak of Parchamo that gives us an astonishing view of the ranges surround the Rolwaling Valley and the Khumbu region as well.
+Today we try to conquer the island peak of Parchamo, which gives us an astonishing view of the ranges that surround the Rolwaling Valley and the Khumbu region as well.
 We return to Parchamo High Camp to rest.